Daniel J. Ennis, PH.D.

 Trained in British literature, I have written and edited texts on the London stage and English poetry.
 Most recently, I have been developing projects that deal with the British post-colonial legacy in the arts, particularly in West Africa.
 I have also published and presented on broader topics in higher education, including study abroad, assessment, and curriculum development.

 Despite holding administrative posts, I remain engaged in the classroom.
 Continued and frequent contact with students has allowed me to connect administrative work with student needs.
 Over the years I've taught English classes from introductory composition to graduate seminars.
 Most recently, I have taught in my institution's first-year experience program.

 I joined Coastal Carolina University in 1999 as an Assistant Professor of English.
 Two decades later I was asked to serve as Chief Academic Officer.
-A few months alter, we were managing Covid-19:
+A few months later, we were managing Covid-19:

 Part of the Harvard Institutes for Higher Education, the Management Development Program uses case studies to explore challenges facing leaders at colleges and universities, combined with expert instruction from faculty at Harvard's Graduate School of Education.

 As a professor, I helped lead student trips abroad, most often to London where I taught British Literature and drama.
 As an administrator, I am proud to have been a key initiator of partnerships between my current university and institutions in Africa, Central Asia, Western Europe, and the Caribbean.
 With these agreements more of my students than ever are able to experience the transformative effects of international study.

 I had the opportunity to complete a Fulbright-Hays seminar in Morocco and Tunisia, teaching and learning in an interdisciplinary group as we traveled through both countries to study religious diversity in the Maghreb.